Emulsifiers in skincare

 These are one of the most common forms of cosmetic products.
 You ﬁnd them in skin lotions, make-up, and even hair products.
 By deﬁnition, an emulsion is a dispersion of two or more immiscible (normally incapable of being mixed) materials.
 Where one phase, also known as the internal or dispersed phase, is dispersed in the continuous or external phase.

-Oil in water emulsions is usually the most common in formulations due to lower production cost, ease of application and light texture.
+Oil in water emulsions are usually the most common in formulations due to lower production cost, ease of application and light texture.
 (Typical use: moisturiser)

-A moisturising cream is a mixture of water and oil substances and referred to as an oil and water based cream O/W. A small amount of oil into a large amount of water.
+A moisturising cream is a mixture of water and oil substances and is referred to as an oil and water-based cream O/W. A small amount of oil into a large amount of water.

 Under normal circumstances, oil and water cannot be mixed without a substance that blends the two phases.
 Wherever oils and waxes are mixed water emulsifiers are used, with the objective of obtaining a stable mixture that lasts.